Updated January 2016

 Brody School of Medicine Dean Paul Cunningham, right, congratulates Van Dross-Anderson.

-Dr. Rukiyah Van Dross-Anderson of the Department of Pharmacology & Toxicology was recently named a Brody School of Medicine Mission Champion.
-Since joining Brody in 2005, Van Dross-Anderson has made valuable contributions to the teaching mission of the department, as evidenced by several teaching awards for which she has been nominated or selected.
+Since joining Brody in 2005, Dr. Rukiyah Van Dross-Anderson of the Department of Pharmacology & Toxicology has made valuable contributions to the teaching mission of the department, as evidenced by several teaching awards for which she has been nominated or selected.
 Furthermore, she was able to maintain an active laboratory that is making great strides toward obtaining funding and developing novel chemical structures that may be useful in treating skin cancer.

 Van Dross-Anderson has also been responsible for the development and maturation of the Summer Biomedical Research Program, which provides an opportunity for undergraduate students to spend a summer conducting research at Brody.
 And she led the Vice Chairs for Diversity group from 2008-2013, during which time she played an integral role in advancing the group's work in accordance with the Brody mission.